ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-android/add-config-files.md

 parentId: "data-android"
 layout: "tutorial"
 time: 60
-weight: 5
+weight: 3
 ---

 #### Add Config Files

 ###### wedeploy.json

-Since every service folder must have a `wedeploy.json` file that configures the service, let's add one to our Data Service in the repo we just cloned.
+Every service folder must have a `wedeploy.json` file that configures it, so let's add a file inside the sample project you just downloaded.

 1. Open the `tutorial-data-android` folder in a code editor.
 2. Create a new file inside of the `data` folder and name it `wedeploy.json`.